Unlock your Professional Future

 That is a perfect analogy for what happens in a job interview.

-Utilize the first part of the interview to collect relevant information about challenges and opportunities the company or hiring manager faces and then use the second half to demonstrate the applicability of your skills and experience to those challenges.
+Asking questions in an interview may seem more naturally the province of the hiring manager, but it is a highly valuable tactic that we recommend to candidates as well.
+Utilize the first part of the interview to collect relevant information about challenges and opportunities the company or hiring manager faces.
+Then use the second half to demonstrate the applicability of your skills and experience to those challenges.
 Be highly selective.
 Do not regurgitate your entire history—only what is truly relevant and applicable.
-And always focus on results: what specific, quantified benefits can you point to as a result of your work?
+And always focus on results: What specific, quantified benefits can you point to as a result of your work?

-If that sounds like a tall order, well, without the help of the Barrett Group, it probably is.
+If that sounds like a tall order, well, without the help of The Barrett Group, it probably is.
 Our clients are successively prepared for this, first with a resume that is perfectly suited to the target(s) the client has defined—like the key that fits the lock.
 Next, we help clients discover opportunities that fit that target.
 Then we teach clients to interview successfully, role-playing with them to prepare them for the real thing.
-Lastly, we are there when clients need help to negotiate the offer(s), bringing our 31 years of experience and more than 100 compensation elements to bear so that we can essentially always add $10,000, $20,000, $30,000 or more to the first offer.
+Lastly, we are there when clients need help to negotiate the offer(s), bringing our 35 years of experience and more than 100 compensation elements to bear so that we can essentially always add $10,000, $20,000, $30,000 or more to the first offer.
 Our proven methodology works across industries and hierarchies, from Directors up to the C-Level and beyond.

 2022 © The Barrett Group | Privacy Policy (US) | Cookie Policy (US) | Disclaimer